 Refunds are not available after the first day of classes for short term programs, including but not limited to intersessions and directed studies.
-Books and other fees are nonrefundable.
+Books and other fees are non-refundable.

-MCC Online (Distance Education): The typical MCC Online course duration is 8 weeks, and each week is defined as Monday through Sunday.
+Non-Traditional Distance Education: The typical Distance Education course duration is 8 weeks with each week is defined as Monday through Sunday.
 The course refund policy is: